DTJF/libpruio/src/doc/_4_examples.md

 \Item{Operation}

-  Start the program by `sudo ./qep` and when a real sensor is connected, you should see console output like
+  Start the program by `./qep` and when a real sensor is connected, you should see console output like
 ~~~{.txt}